 Fire crews respond to a house fire on Hilltrace Avenue in Baton Rouge

-BATON ROUGE -Firefighters worked to put out an apartment fire on Hilltrace Avenue.
+BATON ROUGE - Firefighters worked to put out an apartment fire on Hilltrace Avenue.

-The fire happened around 9:30 Thursday night.
+The fire happened around 9:30 p.m. on Thursday.

-Fire officials said the fire was coming from the roof of the apartment, which started as a grease fire on the kitchen stove.
+Fire officials said the fire originated on the apartment's roof after a grease fire on the kitchen stove.

 No injuries were reported.